IMJLA/SimplePrtg/docs/en-US/Send-PrtgXmlSensorOutput.md

 ### -XmlOutput
 Valid XML for a PRTG custom XML sensor
-Can be created by New-PrtgXmlSensorOutput
+Can be created by Format-PrtgXmlSensorOutput

 ```yaml
 Type: System.String